 Traffic Rules – While driving in the Andamans, stay to the left and follow all traffic rules.
 If a 2-wheeler is being ridden, ensure that a helmet is worn at all times.
 Local police are strict and fines will be imposed.

 Plastic Free Zones – The islands are beautiful – picture perfect, and efforts are being taken to ensure it stays that way.
 Littering is absolutely not tolerated with strict and heavy fines.
 Most places in Andamans are a strict no-plastic zone.
 Do not carry any plastic bags.
 Smoking in public places is a punishable offence.
 It is also against the law to camp, stay overnight, and light bonfires on beaches or surrounding forest areas.

-Collecting Corals – In an effort to preserve the beauty of the Andaman Islands and their way of life, collecting shells or corals (live or dead) are prohibited.
+Collecting Corals – In an effort to preserve the beauty of the Andaman Nicobar islands and their way of life, collecting shells or corals (live or dead) are prohibited.

 Local Tribes in A&N – When interacting with local tribes, it’s important to be mindful about their culture.
 It is inappropriate to touch them or their belongings (unless permission has been granted by them).
 Similarly, pictures and videos of them should not be taken unless the local tribes have given their consent.

 Safety – The islands promote and encourage interaction with nature.
 This, however, means that sometimes unwanted visitors may come uninvited.
 Crocodiles are a way of life in many parts of the Andamans – something to be aware and cautious of.
 Do not wander into unknown areas (especially denser forested regions) without a knowledgeable guide.